learn-co-curriculum/rails-5-api-template/README.md

 end
 ```

-We should now be able to run a curl command in the terminal and get a response of JSON with an array of campaigns with our `rails server` running.
+If we run a curl command, in the terminal, we should get a response of JSON with an array of campaigns.
+Make sure that the `rails server` is running.

 ```bash
 curl http://localhost:3000/campaigns